 “Well now me and Homer Jones and Big John Taley, had a big crap game goin’ back in the alley, and I kept rollin’ them sevens, winnin’ all them pots,” was how the song went.

 “My luck was so good, I could do no wrong, I just kept on rollin’ and controllin’ them bones, and finally they just threw up their hands and said, when you hot, you hot, and I said, yeah.
 When you’re hot, you’re hot, and when you’re not you’re not, put all that money in an’ let’s roll ‘em again, when you’re hot you’re hot, La, la, la, La, la, la, when you’re hot, you’re hot.”

-“That hurt!” he always said.
+“That hurt!” he shouted.

-My sisters and Brad and I weren’t out of his prank zone, either.
-He would crawl underneath our beds at night and wait quietly until we dozed off and then reach around and grab us.
-Oh, yeah, while we were sleeping!
-I still can’t hang my foot out over the edge of my bed at night.
+Telly and her sisters and Brad weren’t out of his prank zone, either.
+He would crawl underneath their beds at night and wait quietly until they dozed off and then reach around and suddenly grab their arms or legs.